wonmor/Jebediah-s-Launch-Control-System-for-Kerbal-Space-Program-PRE-ALPHA/README.md

 # Jebs-LCS-for-KSP-PRE-ALPHA
 WORK IN PROGRESS!

-Current Version: Alpha Build 2.65
+Current Version: Beta Build 1.00

 An automated countdown timer + macro keyboard for Kerbal Space Program that can be connected to the PC and autonomously launch the vehicle when the timer hits 0.